 The internal bra, approved for use in Europe, is a sling-type device designed to cradle the breast internally, resulting in a perkier appearance for breast lift and breast reduction patients.
 The device is anchored to the rib cage to relieve pressure on the sutures used in those surgeries.
 It is in the early stages of FDA review in the U.S.

 Dr. Burden is an innovator himself, having performed the first endoscopic, “No Scar on the Breast®” augmentation in Northwest Florida.
-Dr. Burden, along with board-certified plastic surgeon Dr. L. Scott Ennis, specializes in the no-scar breast augmentation, attracting patients from Tallahassee and throughout the U.S.
+Dr. Burden, along with board-certified plastic surgeon Dr. L. Scott Ennis, specializes in the no-scar breast augmentation, attracting patients from throughout the U.S.

 The technique involves making an incision in the armpit and is performed using silicone implants, which American Society of Plastic Surgeons® statistics show were used in approximately 72% of all breast augmentation procedures performed in 2013.